Experts project autumn surge in coronavirus cases, with a peak after Election Day

 The coronavirus has a relatively long incubation period, and the disease progression in patients with severe illnesses also tends to be drawn out over several weeks.
 As a result, any spike in deaths will lag weeks behind a spike in infections.
 And the infection surges have consistently followed the loosening of shutdown orders and other restrictions.

 A model produced by the University of Washington’s Institute for Health Metrics and Evaluation and published Friday forecasts a “most likely” daily death toll of 1,907 on Election Day, roughly double the current toll.
-Under the IHME forecast, the numbers would continue to rise until mid-December, peaking at 3,000 deaths daily by Dec.
-14.
+Under the IHME forecast, the numbers would continue to rise until early December, peaking at more than 2,800 deaths daily.

 By year’s end, 410,000 people in the United States will have died under the model’s most-likely scenario.
 That’s more than double current fatalities.
 The model also produced best-case and worst-case scenarios — ranging from 288,000 to 620,000 deaths by Jan.
 1 — depending on the degree to which people wear masks, adhere to social distancing and take other precautions.